jakobo/mongonna/README.md

 const { data, error } = await applyMongonna(client, chain);
 sendJson(200, { data, error }); // status code 200.
 The call worked, errors will be rethrown locally
 ```

+# Caveats

+Cursors are awkward, because in a stateless world. `next()` would always resolve the same.
+There's no easy fix for that, but if you're using `toArray()` and smart queries, it can be worked around.